giellalt/lang-ciw/inc/flattened/excel2fst/README.md

 model = load_fst("ojibwe.fomabin")
 ```

-Then, we can retrieve all inflected forms and their analyses for a given stem like `zanagad`:
+We can retrieve all inflected forms and their analyses for a given stem like `zanagad`:

 ```
 for analysis in query(stem="zanagad", analyzer_fst=model):